ahandrewh teaches IAT-102graphic design

 An example of showing a hierarchy and combination of type.

-3. Individually sketch 30 possible spread layouts, ensuring the sketches are no wider than 5cm (2 inches) across.
+3. Individually sketch 30 possible layouts, ensuring the sketches are no wider than 5cm (2 inches) across.
 Make sure to start exploring:

 • Different hierarchies of type